taoblockchain/tao-core/doc/ssl.md

     (NOTE: you should NOT enter a passphrase)

 2. Configure NeosCoin to use SSL
-    * Stop your current tao-daemon or tao-qt
+    * Stop your current taod or tao-qt
     * Edit the tao.conf and add
       rpcssl=1